adonisjs/v5-docs/content/releases/september-2021-release.md

 }
 ```

-Now, you can access the `ip_address` as a regular property from the User model instance.
+And you can access the `ip_address` as a regular property from the User model instance.

 ```ts
 users[0].ip_address
 ```

-You also must enable [useDefineForClassFields](https://www.typescriptlang.org/tsconfig/useDefineForClassFields.html) inside the `tsconfig.json` file for this behavior to work as expected.
+You also must enable [useDefineForClassFields](https://www.typescriptlang.org/tsconfig/useDefineForClassFields.html) inside the `tsconfig.json` file for this feature to work as expected.

 ```json
 {